internet-com/Research-2/basecoin/Gaia Setup.md

 ```
 basecli keys list
 ```
-Then, we try to transfer some `strak` to another account:
+Then, we try to transfer some `steak` to another account:
 ```
 basecli send --amount=1000steak --to=$MYADDR2 --name=$NAME --chain-id=<CHAIN-ID> --node=tcp://localhost:46657 --sequence=0
 ```